ICE Grad Suzanne Cupps Elevates Family Traditions in NYC

 Celebrating Filipino-American History Month with Chef Suzanne and more ICE alumni: Meet Rex Quizon, ICE LA grad and restaurant owner

 While DZ’s carries the spirit of her Filipino heritage, the menu is broader, featuring a range of Pan-Asian and American-style dishes.
-Chef Suzanne’s culinary influences stem from a mix of her Southern roots and the techniques she learned while working under renowned chefs like Anita Lo (of the now-closed Annisa) and Michael Anthony (of Gramercy Tavern).
+Chef Suzanne’s culinary influences stem from a mix of her Southern roots and the techniques she learned at ICE and while working under renowned chefs like Anita Lo (of the now-closed Annisa) and Michael Anthony (of Gramercy Tavern).
 This eclectic experience shows in her menu, where seasonal produce and market-fresh ingredients take center stage.

 Diners at DZ’s can enjoy dishes like Southern Chopped Heritage Pork with blue cornbread, string beans, and cherry tomatoes, or stir-fried egg noodles with bok choy and Japanese curry.
 However, the offerings frequently change based on what’s in season at the Union Square Greenmarket.